 - a.
 The following earthworks are exempt from the activity standards set out in Rule 8.9.2.1 P1 and P2: - i.
-Holes for posts, trees or other plants; - Excavation for any wells where any necessary resource consents or building consents have been obtained; - iii.
+Holes for posts, trees or other plants; - ii.
+Excavation for any wells where any necessary resource consents or building consents have been obtained; - iii.
 Deposition of spoil from drain clearance work within the site the drain crosses; or - iv.
-Any earthworks subject to an approved building consent where they occur wholly within the footprint of the building, except where a building is located within the Loess Soil Management Area and requires consent under 8.9.2.3 RD8.
+Any earthworks subject to an approved building consent where they occur wholly within the footprint of the building.
 For the purposes of this rule, the footprint of the building extends 1.8m from the outer edge of the wall.
-This exemption does not apply to earthworks associated with retaining walls/structures which are not required for the structural support of the principal building on the site or adjoining site.
-Where the building is a heritage item, or earthworks occur within 5 metres of a heritage item, the activity standard in 8.9.2.1 P1 i. applies. - v.
+This exemption does not apply to earthworks associated with retaining walls/structures which are not required for the structural support of the principal building on the site or adjoining site. - v.
 Earthworks associated with the maintenance, upgrade or construction of hazard mitigation and protection works where undertaken by the Council, the Canterbury Regional Council, the Crown or undertaken in accordance with a rule in Chapter 5. - vi.
-Any earthworks involving: - A. the establishment, repair or replacement of any utility permitted in Chapter 11 of this Plan
+Any earthworks involving: - A. the establishment, repair or replacement of any utility permitted in Chapter 11 of this Plan (apart from the establishment of stormwater management utilities which are permitted by